-I love this Fall season.
-Although, since I live in the desert, Autumn is a little like summer.
-So, today, I'm making an Autumn pasta salad recipe, which is served cold or hot, tastes like fall.
+I love the Fall season.
+Since I live in the desert, Autumn is a little like summer.
+So, today, I created an Autumn pasta salad recipe, served cold or hot and tastes just like fall.
 This Autumn pasta salad is a unique entree salad with a creamy butternut squash dressing.
 With a combination of roasted vegetables, whole grain pasta, and a butternut squash vinaigrette, savor each bite of this fall pasta salad.

 Although I’m living my dream in Scottsdale, Arizona, I look forward to Autumn produce.
 I find myself making many trips to the local farmer’s markets and bringing home more produce than I can store.
 But, definitely not more than we can eat.